From A Wiki of Ice and Fire

-While we know old Valyria to allow a varied traditions, allowing the marriage between brother and sister, which the Targaryens has brought to the Seven kingdoms.
-However, they were never accepted by the general population, to the extent that such unions are deemed ungodly and even accursed.
+The Targaryens of Old Valyria allow marriage between brother and sister, which they brought to the Seven Kingdoms.
+This practice was never accepted or practiced by the population they ruled, however, to the extent that such unions are deemed ungodly and even accursed.

 While marriages to women who have not reached their majority or even their first flowering have happened, they are rare.
 Moreover, bedding these girls before they are at the least flowered is seen as perverse.
 Generally, weddings are postponed until the girl has passed into maidenhood with her flowering, although betrothals may happen earlier.

 Marriage contracts are often arranged between noble houses, but they can be broken later.
 Contracts are most often arranged on behalf of offspring or unmarried younger siblings.
 Although a lord cannot force the marriage if their dependent refuses to say the vows, this would carry serious consequences.
 It is not uncommon for a noble maiden, betrothed early, to wed within the year following her first flowering.
 Most women outside of Dorne take the names of their husbands, although not in all cases.
 If a woman is of higher birth or station than her husband, for example, she may use his name little, if at all.

 Lords do not necessarily arrange marriages for their vassals or household knights, but they would be wise to consult him and respect his feelings when arranging their own matches.